russHyde/py-js-dataviz/README.md

 - PY: 'requests' for getting data via HTTP
 - PY: 'response.json()' to obtain a python dictionary from a json-formatted file
+- WEB: different approaches to creating APIs
+  - REST: HTTP verbs and URIs (the most typical approach)
+    - POST/GET/PUT/DELETE verbs are CRUD counterparts
+    - URI should contain all info required to perform the operation
+  - XML-RPC: Remote procedure call using XML encoding
+  - SOAP: Simple object access protocol
+- DATA: SDMX is a format for communicating statistical data
+  - has JSON, XML and CSV dialects
+- PY: `pandasSDMX` can handle JSON & XML dialects of SDMX
+- WEB: `restcountries.eu` RESTful source of country statistics
+- PY: [requests] add a "User-Agent" to the header of a request; some sites rejest a request if this is not given

 # Issues